RajeevRangappa/Azure-Health-Extension/deployment.md

 You need to copy, or [clone](https://help.github.com/articles/cloning-a-repository/) the repository.
 Once you have a copy of the  Blueprint automation, you can deploy the solution by using the  **deploy.ps1** PowerShell script in ADMIN mode that deploys or manages the  Blueprint.

+## Required administrator roles

+The person installing the blueprint must be in the Global Administrator role in the AAD.
+The installing account must also be an Azure subscription administrator for the subscription being used.
+If the person doing the install is not in both of these roles, the install will fail.

+Further, the install is not designed to work with MSDN subscriptions due to the tight integration with AAD.
+A standard Azure account must be used.
+If needed, get a [free trial](https://azure.microsoft.com/en-us/free/?WT.mc_id=ms-docs-dastarr) with credit to spend for installing the blueprint solution and running its demos.

 1. Once the repository has been copied, or cloned change your working directory to **Deployment**: